Dietetics

 Year: 1

-This module provides the foundation for research methods for nutritional sciences.
-The design of experimental investigations and the use of statistical methods are discussed.
-The module requires the completion of computer sessions, a critical evaluation of published literature and development of the research project proposal, problem-based assessments; issues relating to research governance and research commercialisation are included.
+This module provides a comprehensive understanding of the research methods for nutritional sciences.
+The design of experimental investigations and the use of statistical methods will be discussed.
+The module requires the completion of computer sessions, a critical evaluation of published literature and development of the research project proposal, problem-based assessments; issues relating to research ethics and governance are included.

 Nutrition Research Project